Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 > In the previous example, i used the `appsettings.json` and `appsettings.Development.json` files to keep the configurations for each environment separated.
 But you can use only one file if you prefer.

+> If you are using the `appsettings.json` and/or `appsettings.Development.json` files, all the options must be under the `Vite` property.

 ### Available Options

 There are more options that you can change.
 All the available options are listed below. ⚙️